willianfco/ehaml-brazilians-dataset/README.md

-# Estimation of Human Age using Machine Learning on Panoramic Radiographs: A Pilot Study for Brazilian Patients - DATASET
+# Estimation of human age using machine learning on panoramic radiographs for Brazilian patients - DATASET

 Guide for accessing the database of panoramic radiographs used in research on estimating human age through machine learning, focused on Brazilian patients.